hae-sh/action-stream/README.md

         # steps to deploy your app
 ```

 This will send an updated row to your stream everytime the workflow runs.
-The row ID will be the `github.ref` value hat triggered the run.
+The row ID will be the `github.ref` value that triggered the run.

 Here is an example row:

 ```json
 {
   "ref": "refs/heads/main",